-2011 Strategic Objectives
+2012 Strategic Objectives

-As a result of developing organizational maturity and gains in experience through program management, the Foundation affirms four strategic objectives to guide focus in our efforts through 2011.
+As a result of developing organizational maturity and gains in experience through program management, the Foundation re-affirms four strategic objectives that continue to guide and focus in our efforts through 2012.
 These imperatives will help us realize our vision, contribute to on-going achievement of our mission, goals and mandate and ensure Foundation transparency and accountability to our stakeholders.
-We expect that our stakeholders will measure our success in terms of these 2011 objectives:
+We expect that our stakeholders will measure our success in terms of these 2012 objectives:

-- 1. To continue implementing a prudent investment and financial strategy to restore the ASEF to its adjusted value and to create a reserve fund. - 2.
+- 1. To continue observing a prudent investment and financial strategy to restore the ASEF to its adjusted value and to create a reserve fund. - 2.
 To observe a funding allocation model that is reflective of, and responsive to, the various conservation needs and priorities of each province. - 3.
 To maintain and strengthen a results-based management approach to Foundation funded projects. - 4.
 To strengthen Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters.

-2011 Strategic Initiatives
+2012 Strategic Initiatives

-Objective #1: To continue implementing a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.
+Objective #1: To continue observing a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.